library-data-platform/ldp/doc/Admin_Guide.md

   setting.

-* `deployment_environment` (string; required) is the deployment environment of the LDP instance.
+* `deployment_environment` (string; required) is the deployment environment of the LDP1 instance.
 Supported values are `production`, `staging`, `testing`, and `development`.
 This setting is used to determine whether certain operations should be allowed to run on the instance.

-* `enable_sources` (array; required) is a list of sources that are enabled for LDP to extract data from.
+* `enable_sources` (array; required) is a list of sources that are enabled for LDP1 to extract data from.
 The source names refer to a subset of those defined under `sources` (see below).
 Only one source should be provided.